RestDocArchive/specification/specification.md

 ### 3.2 Retrieval

 The retrieval of the RestDoc documentation is done via the HTTP OPTIONS verb.
-Querying the server with a path (``OPTIONS /xyz HTTP/1.1``) MUST return a RestDoc documentation with all resources available beginning with /xyz.
+Querying the server with a path (``OPTIONS /xyz HTTP/1.1``) MUST return a RestDoc documentation with all resources available with paths beginning with /xyz.

 Performing an OPTIONS request with an unexpanded URI path MUST return a RestDoc resource description.
 Given our example application the request ``OPTIONS /%7Blocale%7D/%7BmessageId%7D HTTP/1.1`` MUST return the RestDoc resource description for the "LocalizedMessage" resource.